Comparison

 Terminal Quality vs Orchestration Focus

 Warp is a polished terminal — GPU-accelerated, with block-based output and a command palette.
-Superset embeds terminals (xterm.js) for running agents but is not designed to replace your daily-driver terminal.
+Superset includes terminals because agents need them, but the product is increasingly closer to a code editor for AI agents than a classic daily-driver terminal.
 You would still use Warp, iTerm2, or Kitty for SSH and ad-hoc commands.

 Team Collaboration